Off-World-Live-Collaborative/VTuberStudio/README.md

 ### FAQ
 #### How can I get LiveLink to work in packaged game?
-You may double-click *RunVTuberStudio.bat* to run the packaged game with messaging enabled under file path:  `../VTuberStudio/Builds/Windows/RunVTuberStudio.bat`

-Alternatively, you may use `Command Prompt` and `cd` into the appropriate file path, such as `../VTuberStudio/Builds/Windows/`, and use the following command line:
+You may use `Command Prompt` and `cd` into the appropriate file path, such as `../VTuberStudio/Builds/Windows/`, and use the following command line:

 ```
  VTuberStudio.exe -messaging